 The shop also offers paddle trips that incorporate biking and kayaking or you can just kayak.

-Our route started in historic downtown and traveled passed the Shepherdstown University campus.
+Our route started in the historic downtown and traveled by the Shepherdstown University campus.

 The college is the site for the Contemporary American Theater Festival known as one of the top theater festivals in the world.